 Much like the other trips, I pretty much hung out with my cousin Paul.
-He was the epitome of the Brad Pitt, aw shucks type – blond hair blue-eyed, complete with cowboy hat and a piece of straw dangling from his mouth, whereas I was a gawky nerd from the big city.
-I had one thing on him though, the ability to rewire the old 52 Ford truck he’d spent an entire year restoring.
-Grandmother had a barn full of everything from milk wagons, ancient tractors and a few old pickups, and he’d picked this one out for his own.
-The only problem was, the wiring had been eaten by various creatures, and was completely shot.
+He was the epitome of the Brad Pitt, aw-shucks type – blond hair blue-eyed, complete with cowboy hat and a piece of straw dangling from his mouth, whereas I was a gawky nerd from the big city.
+I had one thing on him though, the ability to rewire the old 52 GMC truck he’d spent an entire year restoring.
+Grandmother had a barn full of everything from milk wagons, ancient tractors, and a few old pickups, and he’d picked this one out for his own.
+The only problem was, the wiring had been eaten by various creatures and was completely shot.

 When we weren’t loading hay on the lumbering wagons lurching across the hot fields, we spent happy evenings rewiring the truck.
 Though it finally started, it wasn’t street legal, so quite a bit of our time consisted of roaring back and forth down the dirt ranch roads, the rusted exhaust system providing a tympani to our adventures, dust billowing behind.